Scroll down for:

 9: Can I get to your classes by public transport?

-Darley House: 5 minutes from Matlock Station by taxi.
+Darley House, DE4 3BP: 5 minutes from Matlock Station by taxi.
 The Sixes buses run past the house.

-Headington studio: The no.10 bus from Oxford Station and city centre stops 10 minutes away at the Nuffield Orthopaedic Centre (coming from city centre) and Wood Farm Primary School (coming from Cowley).
-The no.4’s from Abingdon, Cumnor, Botley and central Oxford also stop very close on Wood Farm.
-It’s 5 minutes from the Mason’s Road North stop, if you cut through past some lock-up garages to Old Road.
+Headington studio, OX3 8NS: The no.10 bus from Oxford Station and city centre stops 15 minutes away at the Nuffield Orthopaedic Centre (coming from city centre) and Wood Farm Primary School (coming from Cowley).
+The no.4s from Abingdon, Cumnor, Botley and central Oxford also stop very close on Wood Farm on Mason’s Road North, 5 minutes on foot if you cut through past some lock-up garages onto Old Road.

-Waterperry Gardens: Car/taxi necessary.
-However, if you can get yourself there, you could get a lift to catch the U1 BrookesBus from the Wheatley Campus, because everyone has to drive past on their way home.
+Waterperry Gardens, OX33 1LA: Car/taxi necessary.
+However, if you can get yourself there, you could get a lift back to catch the U1 BrookesBus from the Wheatley Campus, because everyone has to drive past on their way home.
 The U1 runs through Headington (London Road) to the city centre.

 10: I have limited mobility - are your classes accessible for me?